LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Example: A bot fills the honeypot fields that are invisible to the human.

-I share my own My Anti-BOT Checklist below; in progress, some tactics implemented and others I have yet to try.

 ## First, what are "bots"?

 In the context of the internet and web apps, bots (robots) are automated programs that perform tasks on the web.